Rogerio-mack/Property-Price-Prediction-Sao-Paulo/README.md

 <br>
 <br>
 <img src="https://github.com/Rogerio-mack/Property-Price-Prediction-Sao-Paulo/blob/main/figures/imoveis_results_ML_numeric.png?raw=true" width="640">

+The selected machine learning model presents a very significant gain, presenting an average of 7% (MAPE) error in price estimation compared to 22% for the best linear model.
+This is an error very close to that found in the literature [1][2].

 ## [RandomForest: numeric + Yolo](https://colab.research.google.com/github/Rogerio-mack/Property-Price-Prediction-Sao-Paulo/blob/main/imoveis_ML_best_model_numeric_yolo.ipynb)
 - Apply RandomForestRegression, numeric fields and Yolo detected objects are used for price estimation